nicobenito/ReactChatApp/README.md

     npm start

-And navigate to `localhost:3000` and chat !
+And navigate to `localhost:3000` and chat!